Skip to main content

 Step 5: Download and Replace

-2. The editor reconstructs the binary GVAS file with your changes.
+2. The tool will attempt to rebuild a binary GVAS file from your changes.

 Troubleshooting